 Talk to Your Faith Leader

-Local faith communities have charity and non-profit entities that provide services and outreach to vulnerable populations, including those who struggle with addiction and/or homelessness.
+Local faith communities have charity and non-profit entities that provide services and outreach to vulnerable populations, including those who have a substance use disorder or are experiencing houselessness.
 Some of these include:

 - The Interfaith Association of Northwest Washington

 Connect With a Community Coalition

 The key to success in tackling any community-wide problem is involvement and partnerships.
 Several public agencies in Snohomish County have existing community coalitions that meet regularly and are engaged in the challenges our neighbors, friends and families face.
 The following is not a complete list, but includes coalitions that focus on prevention/intervention, a specific community, or Adverse Childhood Experiences (ACEs):

 - Darrington Community Prevention Coalition